 Riding the Tacx Neo is a dream.
-It is one of those products where you think to yourself, they have thought of everything.
+We hate to sound like fanboys, but is one of those products where you think to yourself, they have thought of everything.
 The first and most lasting impression is just how quiet it is.
 No “whine” like you get from older models of other makes, the only noise you hear will really be whatever sounds your bike’s drivetrain makes.
 Other than that, it is silent.
 I know we seem to be belaboring how quiet the Neo is, but if your buying priorities have “no noise” as a top need (perhaps you will be using the unit near a sleeping baby), then the Neo should be at the top of your list.
 Well done, Tacx.

 One thing we love about the Neo is that, while it offers great functionality and quality, it is not a labyrinth of a package.
 The Tacx is encased in a nice, sleek, quite small unit, but one that really does the job.
 The minimalist design basically has a flywheel inside a case, two legs to securely support the unit and bike, and not much else.
 Often times, when it comes to design, less is more.

 The minimalist design does not hurt the unit’s stability.
 It is very stable, even when we are ripping up the frame at high power.
 That might have something to do with the fact that it weighs nearly 50 lbs.
 It is not light, but it is sleek.
 We think having a trainer with some mass is important for its overall stability.